Redocly/create-openapi-repo/README.md

         npx create-openapi-repo
         ```

-3. Answer the [questions](https://github.com/Redocly/create-openapi-repo#usage) to complete the installation process.
+3. Follow the [interactive prompts](https://github.com/Redocly/create-openapi-repo#usage) to complete the installation.

 ### Upgrading from a prior version